AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Infinite_Line.md

     selectStroke: "5 #FF0000"
 });

-// create the second infinite line annotation infiniteLine2 = controller.infiniteLine();
+// create the second Infinite Line annotation infiniteLine2 = controller.infiniteLine();

 // set the position of the second annotation